CONSERVATION

 Research

-To help understand and raise awareness about many of today’s environmental concerns, my research merges traditional and novel techniques to explodhfiodfldhsfkdjfjdshfre the relationships between animal psychology, behavioural adaptability, and peoples’ attitudes and perceptions of wildlife.
+To help understand and raise awareness about many of today’s environmental concerns, my research merges traditional with cutting-edge interdisciplinary approaches to explore the impact of human-driven environment changes on animal behaviour and cognition, and how this in turn affects human-wildlife interactions and people’s broader relationship with nature.
 Click below to find out more!

 Publications

 An important part of being a scientist is to disseminate research so that other researchers and members of the public can learn about our findings.
-My collaborators and I publish our work in world-leading journals for animal behaviour and cognition.
-Click below to read them!
+My collaborators and I publish our work in world-leading journals for animal behaviour, applied psychology, and biological conservation.
+Click below to read them:

 Copyright © 2023 Blake Morton | Privacy Policy Website Design by Nettl of York